Fundamentals Class (includes Weapon Techniques)

 Q. How many classes are available after Beginner’s class?

 - Nippon Kan offers 16 classes per week to our regular members and general, beginning, technical, advanced and weapons classes are available every week.
-Membership is only $50.00 per month and there are NO contracts, fees or long term commitments to join.
+Membership is only $60.00 per month (with family discounts offered) and there are NO contracts, fees or long term commitments to join.

 Q. Is practice hard?